Intro

 Adding a world

-I have opted to place the world in a Mutex
+I have opted to place the world in a Mutex so it can be accessed from other

 threads if needed.
-For this post I ignore the Universe
+For this post I ignore the Universe but the same method of

-could be applied to the Universe
+adding the World could be applied to the Universe:

 A utility function for easily accessing the world is added as well.